vanshikab52/vanshikab52/README.md

 This is Vanshika Bisht, a pre-final year student at Vellore Institute of Technology, Bhopal University.
 Currently, I am pursuing a BTech in Computer Science Engineering.

  I am a front-end developer honing my skills in the problem-solving arena.
 Currently, I'm dedicated to mastering data structures and algorithms, and I have my sights set on exploring the exciting world of network security.
-I am passionate about building projects that solve meaningful problems and am always ready to learn something new to push the boundaries of innovation.
+I am passionate about building projects that solve meaningful problems and I am always ready to learn something new to push the boundaries of innovation.

 ---